Pretty ski resort situated in the middle of the mighty Three Valleys (Trois Vallees) ski area

-An Englishman, Peter Lindsay, came across Meribel in 1938 and returned in 1946 with architect Christian Durupt.
-Strict guidelines were set for Meribel to retain all its Savoyarde style and as a result, all the principal buildings and the chalets in Meribel have been built with the traditional local stone, slate and wood.
-There are none of the concrete blocks you get in some purpose built French resorts.
-This makes Meribel one of the prettiest of all the Three Valley ski resorts - with its lower tree-lined runs and the afternoon sun shining on the Burgin side of the valley it really does look like the perfect Alpine resort.
-The lift links over to both the Courchevel valley (to the East) and to the Val Thorens valley (to the West) are very good and makes skiing anywhere in the Three Valleys hugely accessible.
+Englishman, Peter Lindsay, came across Meribel in 1938 and returned in 1946 with architect Christian Durupt.
+Strict guidelines were set for Meribel to retain its traditional Savoyarde architectural building style and as a result, all the principal buildings and chalets have been built with the traditional local stone, slate and wood.
+There are none of the concrete blocks you find in some purpose built French resorts which makes Meribel one of the prettiest French ski resorts.
+With its lower tree-lined runs bathed in the afternoon sunlight it really does look like the perfect Alpine resort.
+The lift links over to the Courchevel valley (to the East) and to the Val Thorens Valley (to the West) are very good and makes skiing anywhere in the Three Valleys hugely accessible.

-Situated in the centre of the biggest linked piste network in the world it is ideal for intermediates who love covering the miles.
-There are great ski schools many of which cater especially for the British market, lots of apres ski options and further activities to do off the slopes.
-Meribel is very difficult to beat with around 200 lifts which are generally queue free and over 600km of piste.
+Situated in the centre of the biggest linked piste network in the world Meribel is ideal for intermediates who love covering the miles.
+There are great ski schools many of which cater especially for the British market, lots of après ski options and further activities to do off the slopes.
+Meribel is very difficult to beat with over 200 lifts (generally queue free) and over 600km of pistes.

 Meribel should not be confused with Meribel Village, Meribel Les Allues or Meribel Mottaret as all four are quite distinct villages with their own characters.
-Meribel is the main resort with the largest choice of hotels, chalets, restaurants and bars etc. With approximately 100 catered chalets in Meribel it's not hard to understand why this Three Valleys resort is highly popular with the chalet loving British market.
+Meribel is the main resort with the largest choice of accommodation, restaurants, bars and nightclubs.
+Meribel Village and Meribel Les Allues are smaller, quieter and more traditional villages.
+The former giving easier access to the ski area via the Golf Chairlift.